BuvSethia/react-quick-templates/README.md

 ![XO code style](https://img.shields.io/badge/code_style-XO-5ed9c7.svg)

-Save some typing by auto-generating simple React component skeletons.
+Save some typing by auto-generating simple, ready to go, *linted and tested* React component skeletons.
 All you have to do is specify the path to the component, and all sub-directories and the component skeleton will be automatically generated for you!

 ## Installation
 	npm install react-quick-templates